ibm-cloud-docs/openshift/storage-block.md

 {{site.data.keyword.cloud_notm}} {{site.data.keyword.blockstorageshort}} plug-in is available only for standard {{site.data.keyword.openshiftlong_notm}} clusters that are provisioned on classic infrastructure.

-{{site.data.keyword.blockstorageshort}} instances are specific to a single zone.
+{{site.data.keyword.blockstorageshort}} instances are specific to a single-campus multizone region.
 If you have a multizone cluster, consider [multizone persistent storage options](/docs/openshift?topic=openshift-storage-plan).

 [Classic infrastructure]{: tag-classic-inf}